Renatableao/CS50-Python-Final-Project/README.md

 * BootStrap
 * Jinja
 * Pytest
-* Others:
-     * Google Translate Button: free multilingual machine translation service
 * intl-tel-input: JavaScript plugin for entering and validating international telephone numbers

 ### How to use